Southeast Brazil: Rainforest & Savanna - Birding Tour

 Day 18: Onward to Caraça

 It’s a long drive today, about 6.5 hours total, but we’ll stop occasionally for breaks, and arrive in Caraça by mid-afternoon.
 This is a private nature reserve protected by a Catholic monastery set in impressive mountain scenery.
 We’ll have only one night here, but it will be enough to look for Serra Antwren, White-breasted and Rock Tapaculos, Gray-eyed Greenlet, Black-capped Antwren, and a few other birds.
 We’ll also see the bizarre nightly ritual of priests feeding wild Maned Wolves on the church steps (they usually come in but you may need some patience, and occasionally they stay away).
+Note: On some trips we stay in a nearby lodge and visit the reserve from there.

 Day 19: Caraça and Cipó